Stolen car with baby inside crashes into van in NJ

 The woman called police, who set out in pursuit.
 The pursuit was called off when police were notified a baby was in the car.

-The driver eventually crashied into a van on Martin Luther King Drive and Bidwell Avenue.
+The driver eventually crashed into a van on Martin Luther King Drive and Bidwell Avenue.
 The man tried to run away but was arrested and faces charges of theft and kidnapping with more charges pending.

 The baby was not injured.